jennymalmoe/BeachPlease/README.md

 * User can send a question or message by filling out the form in "About Us" page.

 General:
-* User can always return to the homepage by clicking the brand name in upper left corner.
+* User can always return to the homepage by clicking the brand name in upper left corner (strategely placed top-left).
-* User can click at the mailaddress in the footer and gets directed to mail service in new tab.
-* User can click on the social media icons in the footer and get redirected to social media page in new tabs.
+* Footer is conventionally placed at the bottom of the screen, allowing users to click on the icons and get redirected to respektiv page in new tabs outside of the site..

 ### Features left to implement